Pastured poultry

-Pastured poultry is a sustainable agriculture technique that calls for the raising of laying chickens, meat chickens (broilers), guinea fowl, and/or turkeys on pasture, as opposed to indoor confinement.
+Pastured poultry also known as pasture-raised poultry or pasture raised eggs is an America sustainable agriculture technique that calls for the raising of laying chickens, meat chickens (broilers), guinea fowl, and/or turkeys on pasture, as opposed to indoor confinement like in battery cage hens, or in some cage-free and free range setups with limited outdoor access.
 Humane treatment and the perceived health benefits of pastured poultry are causing an increase in demand for such products.

 Joel Salatin of Swoope, Virginia, helped to reintroduce the technique at Polyface Farm, and wrote his book Pastured Poultry Profits to spread the idea to other farmers.
 Andy Lee and Herman Beck-Chenoweth expanded on Salatin's techniques, and created some of their own.